Feedback and complaints

-2.1 The remit of the Independent Assessor of Complaints (IAC) for the CPS is to consider service complaints at Stage 3 of the CPS Feedback and Complaints procedure.
+2.1 The remit of the IAC is to consider service complaints at Stage 3 of the CPS Feedback and Complaints procedure.
 Service complaints can be defined as 'any complaint relating to the service standards and conduct of CPS staff'.
 Examples of service complaints include being treated rudely or unfairly by staff members, failure to provide the correct information, or unnecessary delays in either the service provided or in responding to complaints.

 2.2 The IAC cannot review complaints that are solely about prosecution decisions.
 Legal complaints are only considered at Stages 1 and 2 of the procedure.
-Victims who wish to exercise their right to request a review of decisions not to bring charges, discontinue proceeding, or offer no evidence in cases, should utilise the Victims' Right to Review scheme (VRR).
+Victims who wish to exercise their right to request a review of decisions not to bring charges, discontinue proceedings, or offer no evidence in cases, should use the Victims' Right to Review scheme (VRR).

-2.4 The IAC can consider the service elements of 'hybrid' complaints: i.e. those that embrace both legal and service aspects.
+2.4 The IAC can consider the service elements of 'hybrid' complaints: for example, those that embrace both legal and service aspects.

 2.6 Complainants can also refer complaints to the IAC directly where the CPS has not adhered to its complaints procedure although Stages 1 and 2 may not have been completed.
 This could include circumstances where complaints handling at Stages 1 and 2 gives rise to further complaint.